cncf/tag-security/content/service-mesh.md

 -->

 ## Examples
-- Firstly service mesh provides security functions such as Mutual TLS, Authentication, Authorization, Observability and Logging and Micro-segmentation and Traffic Management
+- Firstly service mesh provides security functions such as Mutual TLS, Authentication, Authorization, Observability and Logging and Micro-segmentation and Traffic Management.
 - Additionally, service mesh provides these capabilities without any change to the application.
 In other words applications can leverage these capabilities without making any changes to the application itself.
 - Policies can be applied uniformly using a single control plane, while being pushed and enforced in a decentralized manner.